-- The Independent Review Organization is an independent organization that is hired by Medicare.
+• The Independent Review Organization is an independent organization that is hired by Medicare.
 This organization is not connected with us and it is not a government agency.
 This organization is a company chosen by Medicare to handle the job of being the Independent Review Organization.
-Medicare oversees its work. - We will send the information about your appeal to this organization.
+Medicare oversees its work.

+- We will send the information about your appeal to this organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file.

-- You have a right to give the Independent Review Organization additional information to support your appeal. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
+We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.